This article was edited on January 11th, 2019

 The increasing cost of talent creates a barrier to building a great marketing team.
 An effective solution is to hire marketing professionals who may have less experience, but are growth-oriented.
 By investing in entry-level talent now, your overall cost of talent will be lower than the competition.

 Millennials will occupy 75% of the workplace by 2025, according to a 2014 survey by Deloitte.
-While millenials can infuse businesses with energy, new ideas, and tech savv, some have unrealistic expectations, a sense of entitlement in the workplace, and/or a lack a strong commitment to personal growth, according to the OMI Digital Talent Report.
+While millennials can infuse businesses with energy, new ideas, and tech savvy, some have unrealistic expectations, a sense of entitlement in the workplace, and/or a lack a strong commitment to personal growth, according to the OMI Digital Talent Report.
 It is critical to carefully evaluate the character and attitude of a potential candidate.

 College graduates may have little experience or may lack specific digital marketing skills since both are often developed in the context of work.
 As a result, on the job training becomes a necessity.
 And training takes time.
 But you will be amazed how this investment of time and resources at the beginning will have significant dividends later.